 Mother Tongues is a photography series, featuring photographs of endangered language speakers in New York, along with recordings and information about their languages, created by Yuri Marder in collaboration with ELA and with support from the National Endowment of the Arts.
-The series is currently on display as part of ELA’s residency on Governors Island through October 2021 (weekend hours only).
-You can also experience it virtually on the Google Cultural Institute by cllicking here or on the image above.
+The series was on display as part of ELA’s residency on Governors Island from May through October 2021.
+You can also experience a virtual version on the Google Cultural Institute by cllicking here or on the image above.

 ELA’s work has also been the basis of the two first-ever exhibits devoted to the languages of New York City, first at City Lore Gallery from January through April 2015, then at the Queens Museum from April to July 2016.
 An estimated 70,000 people saw the two exhibits.

-At the heart of both exhibits were ten large, high-quality photographs by Yuri Marder (see above), featuring ELA’s local collaborators in New York City, each one of whom speaks a different endangered language.
+At the heart of both exhibits were ten large, high-quality portraits by Yuri Marder, featuring ELA’s local collaborators in New York City, each one of whom speaks a different endangered language.
 Accompanying several portraits were sound recordings and short written texts.

 At City Lore,“Mother Tongues: Endangered Languages in New York and Beyond”, sponsored by the National Endowment for the Arts, also included a map highlighting New York’s connection to linguistic diversity across the globe, a children’s book section, information on New York City English, and an area where visitors could record their own language.
 Many visitors contributed to the show by adding a line to the “People’s Khonsay”, an evolving poem in 50 different languages, in their own mother tongue.

 “Mother Tongues” was also featured on Channel 7 and Channel 4 News in New York City, as well as on NPR.
 ELA also organized seven public programs in the gallery space, almost all of them filled to capacity:

 - Jan.
 29, 2015 – Opening Reception: The exhibition was presented by the curators and artists to an over-capacity crowd.